tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-30-building-a-workflow-user-map-with-css-and-js.md

 </div>
 ```

-This user map consists of divs because they behave better than tables.
+This user map consists of `div` tags because they behave better than tables.

 Here's a JS Fiddle with the code: